-You must return the pertinent copies of issued, unissued, cancelled and void validation certificates for bear and completed moose or black bear hunter reports, to the local ministry district office that gave you the moose tags or black bear validation certificates by:
+You must return the pertinent copies of issued, unissued, cancelled and void validation certificates for bear and completed moose or black bear hunter reports, to the local ministry work centre that gave you the moose tags or black bear validation certificates by:

 - June 29 for spring black bear hunting

 - December 14 for fall black bear hunting